Tyelab/bruker_control/README.md

 ### The Future
 There's numerous updates in the works on both the hardware and software side.
-I include a timeline for how long I think it could take to implement these things, but it should not be considered a promise that it won't take longer or that it can happen faster.
+I include a timeline for how long I think it could take to implement these things, but it should not be considered a promise that it won't take longer or that it cant' happen faster.
 The numbered lists below do not indicate any particuar priority/order.
 As each of these things are worked on, new `Issues` will be created and updated as development proceedes.